-UN envoy hopes Libya talks will stem inflow of foreign arms
+UN envoy hopes Libya talks will stem influx of foreign arms

 On the other side of the civil war is Gen. Khalifa Hifter, based in the country’s east.
 His forces have been fighting to capture the capital for months, and are backed by the United Arab Emirates and Egypt as well as France and Russia.

-Sarraj and Hifter have each named five members of a military committee to represent them at the Geneva talks toward a more permanent cease-fire.
+Sarraj and Hifter have each named five members of a military committee to represent them at the Geneva talks aimed at a more permanent cease-fire, in meetings that quietly got underway Monday.

+Playing down expectations, Salame said such a meeting between high-ranking officers was unprecedented: “So don’t expect from one meeting yesterday afternoon to settle all these issues.”

-Salame, speaking in Arabic through a translator, noted a “genuine will for both parties to sit together and start negotiations” in the talks, which quietly got underway Monday.
+Speaking in Arabic through a translator, he noted a “genuine will for both parties to sit together and start negotiations.”

+“We started yesterday with a long list of points on our agenda, starting on an attempt to transform the truce into a more solid one less often violated by either side — but also to transform that truce into areas of agreement on a lasting cease-fire,” he said.

+Salame said talks would center on how to organize a cease-fire on the ground, what kind of monitoring could take place, and what could be done with heavy weaponry, among other things.

+“There are violations of the truce.
+But it was accepted publicly by the two sides, and we want these rules to be implemented,” he said, alluding to a cease-fire deal struck last month.
+“We want to maintain it.
+We think it’s a very positive development.”

-“If we come to a lasting cease-fire … at least the parties in Libya will not need more weapons or more fighters,” he said.
+“If we come to a lasting cease-fire … at least the parties in Libya will not need more weapons or more fighters,” Salame said.
 “If these talks succeed, at least the pull factor will disappear.
 Because with the violation of the arms embargo, there is a push factor and a pull factor.”

 “If you agree on a lasting cease-fire, the pull factor will certainly weaken,” Salame said, pointing to “more than 20 million pieces of weapons in the country and that is enough.
 The country doesn’t need more.”

+He reiterated his comments to the U.N.
+Security Council last month citing “new evidence” about new equipment and foreign fighters joining the two sides: “Therefore we believe that the arms embargo is being violated by both parties.”

-Salame also noted that a blockade by Hifter’s forces has slowed Libya’s oil output to a trickle.
+Salame also noted that a blockade by tribes loyal to Hifter has slowed Libya’s oil output to a trickle.

 “I call on countries to support the U.N. attempts to resume production,” he said.
 “Production has been hit severely.
 In fact, now Libya is only producing offshore, which is 72,000 barrels a day compared to 1.3 million barrels a day before the closure.”